Vladadju/Etherscan_Registration_Form/README.md

 This is Java program language.
 I worked in selenium and I used TestNG.
 And also I used Page object mode(POM).
+Browsers were you can play test are Chrome and Firefox